Thursday, July 09, 2009

 The first major change this year was the regular exposure to what had previously been relegated to a status worse than "false" - it had been plain uninteresting to me: religion.
 Nope, still the same atheist I've been for a while now, but found religious people, as well as the bible, interesting, for the first time.
 This through a group of friends who meet round the "parshat shavua" once a week, which I stumbled on pretty much by chance.
 Rather than being the pathetic-bachelor club I suspected it would be, all awkward and transparent, it proved to be a remarkably varied, interesting and intelligent group of people.

 So first of all, I was making new friends.
-This on its own was a novelty because, though I hadn't thought about it, my core group of friends had remained staunchly rooted in my high-school friends and my musical exploits.
+This on its own was a novelty because, though I hadn't thought about it, my core group of friends had remained staunchly rooted in my high-school years and my musical exploits.
 That was it.
 So the dynamics of becoming friends when you're older, more self-aware and more self-defined, proved interesting on their own.
 Won't bore with details.

-Anyone who tries to hammer out a single, one-size-fits-all doctrine for living will earn my immediate suspicion.
-We are all different people, with different needs; frequently very basic ones, and totally different mentalities and perceptions.
-The breakdown in cultural narratives (believe it or not, I'm not a sociology major), something that always felt a little bit of a shame, now seems more inevitable and plain sensible in today's world.
-We're no longer a nomadic tribe.
-In fact, every nation on earth has gotten a little too big to be held together by cross-cultural dogma.
 I don't say this angrily or with a chip on my shoulder.
-I personally am not in any way a misanthrope - on the contrary, outside of some private music, pretty much all my lasting, deep enjoyment or contentment comes from them.
-So it pains me a little to be confused with a contrarian, rebel or heretic when I'm just saying - blind beliefs don't work for me.
-I'm trying to improve my own future just as much as any socially-minded believer might, because these beliefs have to be tailor made.
-I'll cringe as much as anyone from the shallow, materialistic mentality so often on display (anyone seen "Mechubarot"? kvetch kvetch kvetch! geez, when did whine become the new personality?) but I'm a firm individualist.
+I'm not trying to violently tear down anything.
+I personally am not in any way a misanthrope - on the contrary, outside of some private music, pretty much all my lasting, deep enjoyment or contentment comes from people.
+So it pains me a little when these statements get pigeonholed and somehow make me out as a contrarian, rebel or heretic.
+I'm just saying - blind beliefs don't work for me.
+I'm trying to improve our collective future just as much as any socially-minded believer might, in saying these beliefs have to be tailor made.
+I'll cringe as much as anyone at the shallow, materialistic mentality so often on display (anyone seen the tv-series "Mechubarot"? kvetch kvetch kvetch! geez, when did whine replace personality?) but I'm a firm individualist.

 Relationships?
 Mmm..
 Had a few nice shorts, but if we're talking about thoughts and realizations, let's see... what's new, what's new..
 Nothing, I think.
 Just as mystified as ever.
 Probably a bit more confused, if anything.
 No sweeping statements or ideas to be made this time around.